sparxcore/LoKey/README.md

 ## Overview

-This project implements a **LoKey** and **LoLock** system using Arduino-based hardware.
+This project implements a **LoKey** and **LoLock** system using ESP32 / LoRa hardware.
 The system facilitates wireless communication between **LoKey** (a handheld control unit) and **LoLock** (a locking mechanism). **LoKey** sends encrypted commands to **LoLock** over LoRa, instructing it to perform actions such as locking, unlocking, or resetting a servo mechanism.

-The system is designed for secure communication using XOR-based encryption and Base64 encoding.
-It requires **RadioLib v6.6.0** to ensure reliable LoRa communication.
+The system is designed with some-what secure communication using XOR-based encryption with a Random key, and Base64 encoding.
+It requires **RadioLib v6.6.0**.

 ## Features

-- **Wireless Communication:** LoKey and LoLock communicate wirelessly using LoRa at 868.3 MHz.
+- **Wireless Communication:** LoKey and LoLock communicate wirelessly using LoRa.
-- **Encrypted Communication:** Commands are encrypted with a 16-byte key and Base64 encoded to ensure secure communication.
+- **Encrypted Communication:** Commands are XOR encrypted with a 16-byte key and Base64 encoded.
 - **Servo Control:** LoLock controls a servo mechanism to lock and unlock based on commands received from LoKey.
 - **Heartbeat Mechanism:** LoLock sends periodic heartbeat signals to LoKey to maintain communication integrity.
 - **Reset Functionality:** LoKey can reset LoLock to return the servo to its initial position.
-- **Acknowledgment System:** Both devices acknowledge the successful reception and execution of commands.
+- **Packet Acknowledgment and feedback:** Both devices acknowledge the successful reception and execution of commands LoKey uses LEDs to show status.

 ## Hardware Requirements

-- **Heltec WiFi LoRa 32 (V3)**
+- **Heltec Wireless Stick (V3)**
 - **ESP32Servo Library** (for servo control on LoLock)
 - **LoRa SX1262 Module** (used by both LoKey and LoLock)
-- **Servo Motor** (controlled by LoLock for locking and unlocking actions)
+- **9g Servo** (controlled by LoLock for locking and unlocking actions)
+- **4 LED backlit Switches** (to use as input control for LoKey

 ## Software Requirements